Killeen issues boil-water notice

-A boil-water notice has been issued for customers between 2502 and 2707 John Road in Killeen, city officials announced Tuesday.
+A boil-water notice has been issued for customers between 5000 and 5314 Tiffany Circle in Killeen, city officials announced Monday.

 (0) comments